 - Ensure your child has no access to your phone or doesn't know its passcode.

 - Put a Lock PIN on the Circle App itself.
-Open the Circle menu from the home screen, tap "manage," then look for Lock PIN.
+Open the Circle menu from the home screen, tap "Manage" (Circle 1st Gen), or "Settings" (Circle Parent Controls), then look for Lock PIN.

 - Check to see if their device has the Circle 1st generation or Circle Parental Controls app installed and set up as a parent device.
 If so, delete the app.
 For Circle Parental Controls make sure you change your Circle account login credentials using the instructions here.